Vaufreyd/Go-CamRecorder/README.md

 Go-CamRecorder is a multiplatform recording tools based on OpenCV and the Omiscid Middleware written in C++.
 It records Go games into sgf files using a simple Webcam or a Kinect on Linux/Windows (Tests were not done on MacOSX).
-For the first version, only Kinect1 device on Windows is supported.
-Plan for next version is to include Kinect1 and Kinect2, on Linux and Windows.
+For the first version, only the Kinect1 device on Windows is supported.
+Plan for next version is to include Kinect1 and Kinect2, on both Linux and Windows.

 ## Short explanation